-(b) Share-based awards includes equity settlement values Mr. Ferron was granted in executive roles held prior to January 1, 2023 - representing the equity settlement of PSUs granted to Mr. Ferron on July 1, 2019, plus reinvested dividends and the equity settlement of the 3rd tranche of RSUs granted to Mr. Ferron on July 1, 2019, the 2nd tranche of RSUs granted to Mr. Ferron on July 1, 2020, and the 1st tranche of RSUs granted to Mr. Ferron on July 1, 2021, plus reinvested dividends.
-Calculated as the number of RSUs and PSUs that matured during the calendar year ending December 31, 2023, multiplied by the Closing Price on the TSX on June 30, 2023, which was \$25.63.
+(b) Share-based awards includes equity settlement values Mr. Ferron was granted in executive roles held prior to January 1, 2024 - representing the equity settlement of PSUs granted to Mr. Ferron on July 1, 2021, plus reinvested dividends and the equity settlement of the 3rd tranche of RSUs granted to Mr. Ferron on July 1, 2021, plus reinvested dividends.
+Calculated as the number of RSUs and PSUs that matured during the calendar year ending December 31, 2024, multiplied by the Closing Price on the TSX on June 30, 2024, which was \$26.38.